Wishing you knew more about Aboriginal culture? Search no more.

 The following amateur video is part of the film Ningla A-na.
 It captures the second raid by police on 23rd July 1972.
 Note the number of police visible in the first few moments of the video.

-The embassy was re-established and remained on the lawns of Parliament House until 13 February 1975, when the Department of Aboriginal Affairs and the Minister for Capital Territory negotiated its removal.
+The embassy was re-established and remained on the lawns of Parliament House until 13 February 1975, when the Department of Aboriginal Affairs and the Minister for Capital Territory negotiated its removal, pending the enactment of the Aboriginal Land Rights Act 1976.

 On the embassy's 20th birthday, 26 January 1992, it was set up again.
 By then the Parliament House was no longer used by the government which had moved to Capital Hill.

-On 26 January 2012 the Aboriginal Tent Embassy celebrated its 40th anniversary, making it Australia’s longest standing site of political agitation .
+On 26 January 2022 the Aboriginal Tent Embassy celebrated its 50th anniversary, making it Australia's longest standing site of political agitation.

 "There really is no equal in terms of an Aboriginal icon.
 The Embassy is an international symbol for Aboriginal and non-Aboriginal people alike."